pagemachine/typo3-formlog/README.md

 ## Thanks

-Development of this package was proudly sponsored by the [TÜV Hessen](https://www.tuev-hessen.de/).
+Development of this package was proudly sponsored by [TÜV Hessen](https://www.tuev-hessen.de/).